Pea Protein Powder Nutrition and Benefits

 Although some people may experience gastrointestinal issues from eating peas, this is generally a pretty agreeable food.
 And in the case of pea protein powder specifically, the protein is isolated, making it more digestible overall, Marjoram says.

-If you do experience some digestive issues with protein powder, check the ingredient list, as it may be the non-pea ingredients giving you trouble.
+If you do experience some digestive issues with protein powder, check the ingredient list, as it may be the non-pea ingredients that are giving you trouble.

 How Much Should You Take?